A $p$-adic Simpson correspondence for smooth proper rigid varieties: The -adic Simpson correspondence

+For simplicity, let us drop the $\nu^{\ast}$ from notation in the following.
+We can now define a natural morphism in $D(X_\et)$

 This is functorial in $E$ and $B=T_X/J$.
-In particular, we may now without loss of generality make $B$ bigger, i.e.\ $J$ smaller, to assume that $J$ is contained in the kernel of the projection $T_X\to \O_X$.
+In particular, we may now without loss of generality make $B$ bigger, i.e.\ $J$ smaller, to assume that $J$ is contained in the kernel of the projection $T_X\to \O_X$ induced by the zero map $0:\wtOm^\vee\to \O_X$.